Lead and Drinking Water

-For the most part, there is little lead in natural water sources in Canada.
-Therefore, the water coming out of drinking water treatment plants and groundwater sources is usually free from or contains very little lead.1 However, water can pick up lead if it flows through a lead water service, particularly pipes that bring water into houses and businesses.
+In Canada, the concentrations of lead in drinking water supplies do not represent a hazard to Canadians as concentrations are normally below the maximum acceptable concentration.1 However, water can pick up lead if it flows through a lead water service, particularly pipes that bring water into houses and businesses.
 Since 1990, the Canadian National Plumbing Code has restricted the use of lead solder in new plumbing and in repairs to plumbing for drinking water supplies.1

 To determine if you have lead services lines in your area, you can check with your municipality or water utility.
 If you live in the City of London and have questions about lead testing please contact the City of London at:

 - email firstname.lastname@example.org